 The Peruvian restaurant was also another surprising delight and the only restaurant on the family side I loved.
 I wasn’t expecting much, but the Lomo Saltado was excellent.
 The red meat served in the dish was surprisingly tender and delicious.

-I did ask for a side of white rice, so I suggest you do the same if you order the same entree.
+I asked for a white rice side, so I suggest you do the same if you order the same entree.

 - The Grill Restaurant